Hellbender: Reproduction

+A 2025 study at nesting sites in Virginia found that eggs laid at sites with less forest cover upstream were less likely to hatch into healthy larvae, with viability almost 70% lower at the least covered sites compared to the more covered sites.
+The eggs were found to be hatching too early and producing underdeveloped young that had a small chance of surviving.

 After oviposition, the male drives the female away from the nest and guards the eggs.
 Incubating males rock back and forth and undulate their lateral skin folds, which circulates the water, increasing oxygen supply to both eggs and adult.
 Incubation lasts from 45 to 75 days, depending on region.
-Males are known to show solitary parental care for the eggs and larvae for at least 7–8 months.
+Males are known to show solitary parental care for the eggs and larvae for at least 7–8 months.Underwater video has given researchers a clearer picture of how much effort male hellbenders put into caring for their eggs.
+They spend about three-quarters of their time sitting at the entrance of the nest, guarding it and keeping predators out.
+When oxygen levels in the nest drop, the males fan their tails more to push fresh, oxygen-rich water over the eggs.
+Males also use a rocking motion to move oxygenated water over their own skin so they can breathe.
+Since they cannot do both behaviors effectively at the same time, poor water quality can force them to choose between taking care of their eggs and their own oxygen needs.
+They also try to keep the nest clean by kicking sediment out with their back legs.
+They do not appear to increase this behavior when there is more silt, which means eggs in more muddy streams could end up getting smothered.

 Hatchling hellbenders are 25-33 mm long, have a yolk sac as a source of energy for the first few months of life, and lack functional limbs.

 Adaptations

 Hellbenders are superbly adapted to the shallow, fast-flowing, rocky streams in which they live.
 Their flattened shape offers little resistance to the flowing water, allowing them to work their way upstream and also to crawl into narrow spaces under rocks.
 The wrinkles and folds along their skin are used to expand surface area for cutaneous respiration.
 Their skin also has a secretion that is important for innate immunity against chytrid activity.
 Although their eyesight is relatively poor, they have light-sensitive cells all over their bodies.
 Those on their tails are especially finely tuned and may help them position safely under rocks without their tails poking out to give themselves away.
 They have a good sense of smell and move upstream in search of food such as dead fish, following the trail of scent molecules.
 Smell is possibly their most important sense when hunting.
 They also have a lateral line similar to those of fish, with which they can detect vibrations in the water.

 Hellbender on display at the Smithsonian National Zoological Park, Washington, D.C.